Pizza bomber: Arrest and death

 Around 15 minutes after Wells left the bank, he had completed the first task of the scavenger hunt.
-He was proceeding with the second task when police saw him standing outside his automobile and promptly arrested him, handcuffed him and left him sitting on the ground in the parking lot.
+He was proceeding with the second task when police saw him standing outside his automobile and promptly arrested him, handcuffed him and left him sitting on the ground in the parking lot of a nearby business, Eyeglass World.
 Wells said three unnamed black people had placed a bomb around his neck, provided him with the shotgun, and told him they would kill him unless he committed the robbery and completed several other tasks.

-The responding police officers did not attempt to disarm the device, instead focusing on clearing the immediate area of pedestrians and ensuring Wells could not detonate the device.
+The responding police officers did not attempt to disarm the device; they focused on clearing the immediate area of pedestrians and ensuring Wells could not detonate the device.
 The bomb squad was first called at 3:04 p.m., at least 30 minutes after the first 9-1-1 call from the bank and about 10 minutes after Wells was arrested.
-At 3:18, three minutes before the bomb squad arrived, the bomb detonated and blasted a fist-sized hole in Wells' chest, killing him in seconds.
+At 3:18 p.m., three minutes before the bomb squad arrived, the bomb detonated and blasted a fist-sized hole in Wells' chest, killing him in seconds.
 Traffic congestion in the area delayed the bomb squad's arrival but personnel from the ATF still considered their response appropriately quick.